hushenghao/AndroidEasterEggs/README.md

 5. <span id='id_android11'>In Android 11 (API level 30) and later,
    the [Quick Access Device Controls](https://developer.android.com/develop/ui/views/device-control) feature lets the user quickly view and control external devices.</span>
-6. <span id='id_android7'>In Android 7.0 (API level 24), expanded the scope
+6. <span id='id_android7'>Android 7.0 (API level 24) expanded the scope
    of [Quick Settings](https://developer.android.com/about/versions/nougat/android-7.0#tile_api) to make it even more useful and convenient.</span>
-7. <span id='id_egg_name'>There is no specific name for the old version of Easter eggs, and the system version alias are used here.</span>
+7. <span id='id_egg_name'>There is no specific name for the old version of Easter eggs, and the system version alias is used here.</span>
-8. <span id='first_release_date'>The release date is the month in which the first official version was released, and minor versions of MR Released after the official version are not listed. **The official version of Android is released in September every year.**</span>
+8. <span id='first_release_date'>The release date is the month in which the first official version was released, and minor versions of MR Released after the official version are not listed. ** Official versions of Android are released in September every year.**</span>

 ## Contributing